stormpath/stormpath-documentation/source/auth_n.rst

 Step 2: Create Your SAML Directory in Stormpath
 """""""""""""""""""""""""""""""""""""""""""""""

 You will now create your SAML Directory in Stormpath, using the values you gathered in the previous step.
-Then you will use information from this newly-created Directory to configure Stormpath as a Service Provider in the IdP in the next step.
+Then you will use information from this newly-created Directory to configure Stormpath as a Service Provider in Salesforce in the next step.

 2.1.
 Create Your SAML Directory
 +++++++++++++++++++++++++++++++